 Fitness & Wellness

-Even with the stay-at-home orders in place during COVID-19, people have still turned to online fitness services (coaching, virtual yoga, etc.) and at-home workout equipment sales have increased.
+Due to the COVID-19 pandemic, a lot of people decided to do their workouts from home.
+And, we continue to see this as gyms and fitness centres have opened.
+In fact, at-home workout equipment sales have increased astronomically over the last two years.
 People may opt out of that monthly gym membership and opt into cheaper online alternatives and one-time purchases of workout equipment.

 Laundry & Dry Cleaning